digitalnsw/endoflife/cancelling-services/index.md

     -->
 # Cancelling and transferring services

-Let services know that someone has dies so that you can either cancel or transfer the services to a new person.
+To cancel most services you will need a certified copy of the death certificate, account details, and to meet with the service face to face.
+If you want to transfer the services to your name, you will also need to prove your identity.

 On this page: